siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * `{"data":null}` is similar

 **Binding Operation**<br>
 Initially neither USB channel is assigned as control or data, and will report back null if queried.
-In this state the USB channel that receives the first character will be bound to both the control and data channels.
-The other USB port will then be ignored (all input ignored).
+In this state the control and data channels will be bound to the USB channel that receives the first character.
+The other USB port will remain unbound and all inout will be ignored.
 This is to maintain compatibility with UC_3 and not require any additional setup steps for legacy UIs and hosts.

 To enable dual-endpoint operation the host must then bind the data channel to the other port USB port, as in the example below:
 <pre>